How to end the nightmare of colorectal disorders before they end you

 How to Overcome Fiber Dependence

 Fiber bulks up stools.
 Enlarged stools transform colorectal organs and cause a physical dependence on fiber to move the bowels.
-Fiber dependence is similar to drugs, tobacco, or alcohol addiction: no fiber —no go!
-This page explains how to overcome fiber dependence without resorting to laxatives. .
-It is essential for anyone who wants to reduce fiber consumption and especially useful for people who wish to lose weight by following low-carbon diets.
-Read...
+Fiber dependence is similar to drug, tobacco, or alcohol addiction: no fiber — no go!
+This page explains how to overcome fiber dependence without resorting to laxatives.
+It is essential for anyone who wants to reduce fiber consumption, and especially useful for people who wish to lose weight by following low-carb diets.
+Continue reading...

 How to Prevent Colon Cancer

 Colon cancer is the third leading cause of cancer-related deaths in the United States.
-This year alone, over 50,000 Americans are expected to die from colon cancer.
-Most people may not realize it, but just like any other non-hereditary cancer, colon cancer is eminently preventable and avoidable, assuming you know what to do, and have the discipline to do it.
-This guide will help you along.
-Read...
+Each year, over 50,000 Americans are expected to die from colon cancer.
+Continue reading...

 Author's note